tylerharter/cs301-projects/fall18/p4/README.md

 2. inside your loop, add a conditional that checks whether val is "q"; if it is, break out of the loop (review the "break" in chapter 7 of your textbook if you don't remember how to do this)

 Great, now run the tests.
 You ought to be getting a score of 0.5%.
-If not, working on passing that first test before continuing.
+If not, work on passing that first test before continuing.

-# General Directions
+## General Directions

 We now describe how to handle each of the five kinds of valid input a user might type.